 The Horned Dorset Inn is the quintessential destination for memorable fine dining and lodging in Central New York State.
-It has been lovingly managed by the same owners for 40 years.
-Classical French cuisine that would make Julia Child proud, gracious Victorian accommodations including breakfast en suite, and sensitive service are the hallmarks of this countryside hostelry.
+Classical and contemporary French cuisine using the finest organic, local and international ingredients, attentive service, and gracious Victorian accommodations are the hallmarks of this countryside hostelry.
 It has been lovingly managed by the same family for over 40 years.

 The owners also manage The Horned Dorset Colony, a not-for-profit artists’ residency program offering writers, composers and visual artists a one-month stay during which they can work free of worldly distractions:

 The Horned Dorset Inn was founded in 1977 by four partners, Harold Davies, Kingsley and Bruce Wratten and Donald Lentz.
 They had one dining room and limited restaurant experience (they were teachers of Art, Music and Literature).
 They renovated during the day, using architectural antiques from the area to restructure the buildings, and served dinners at night.
 Thus began what became a legendary destination for French fine dining and accommodations in the midst of apple orchards, organic gardens and, for a time, Horned Dorset Sheep.

 Now, Aaron Wratten – Kingsley’s son – and his wife Maddalena Molli bring new experience to the time honored hostelerie.
 Aaron traveled to Paris for his culinary studies and then worked at several prestigious restaurants in New York City including “Aureole” under Charlie Palmer and “Restaurant Daniel” under Daniel Boulud, before becoming the Executive Chef at The Horned Dorset Primavera in Rincon, Puerto Rico.